kasna-cloud/quantium-genai-hackathon/README.md

 # Quantium GenAI Hackathon

-This repo contains resources for participants of the Quantium GenAI Hackacthon
+This repo contains resources for participants of the Quantium GenAI Hackathon

 ## Summary